-Mgahinga Community Development implement a wide range of programs around Mgahinga and Bwindi Gorilla National Paks.
+Mgahinga Community Development implement a wide range of programs around Mgahinga and Bwindi Gorilla National Parks.

 Mgahinga Community Development Organization (MCDO

-Mgahinga Community Development Organization contributes to early childhood development through the support provided to Mgahinga Community Junior School.
-The school, which adjacent to Mgahinga Gorilla National Park, has enrollment of about 150 pupils.
+MCDO contributes to early childhood development through support provided to Mgahinga Community Junior School.
+The school, which is adjacent to Mgahinga Gorilla National Park, has an enrollment of about 150 pupils.

 The Education Sponsorship Scheme is one the most successful projects run by MCDO.
-The project provides tuition and school fees support to vulnerable children in Kisoro district.
+The project provides tuition and school fees support to vulnerable children in Kisoro.
 As of 2017, more than 150 students have benefited from this flagship project.

-The MCDO Student Exchange Program (SEP) is a north-south collaboration that dates back more than 10 years ago when MCDO started hosting groups of Swedish students in Kisoro district.
-The students are driven by the desire to learn about Ugandan society, including local cultures, education system, etc..
+The MCDO Student Exchange Program (SEP) is a north-south collaboration that commenced over 10 years ago when MCDO started hosting groups of Swedish students in Kisoro.
+The students are driven by a desire to learn about Ugandan society, including local culture, education and conservation.

 Agriculture and Livelihoods